-Open Space for Growth Area 1 Requirement Taken in Charge by the Council Tully Park Permission Granted on 13th July 2016 (DZ15A/0813).
+1 available to the public at a time to be agreed with the Local Authority Green Infrastructure To be included in Planning Applications for development in the Development Area in which they are located and to be made publicly accessible at a time to be agreed with the Local Authority.
+To be agreed with the Local Authority at application stage.
+Open Space for Growth Area 2 & 3 Ticknick Park (Remainder of park area) Permission Granted on 3 rd November 2016 (DZ16A/0570).
 Work commenced in February 2017.
-Construction to taking in charge standard prior to occupation of any dwellings within Development Areas 2 & 4 and to be made available to the public at a time to be agreed with the Local Authority To be agreed with the Local Authority at application stage.
-Ticknick Park (circa 6 Ha) Permission Granted on 3rd November 2016 (DZ16A/0570).
+Construction to taking in charge standard prior to occupation of any dwellings within each of the Development Areas in Growth Areas 2 & 3 and to be made available to the public at a time to be agreed with the Local Authority To be agreed with the Local Authority at application stage.
+Beckett Park Permission Granted on 13 th April 2016 (DZ15A/0814).
 Work commenced in February 2017.
-Construction to taking in charge standard prior to occupation of any dwellings within Development Areas 2 & 4 and to be made available to the public at a time to be agreed with the Local Authority To be agreed with the Local Authority at application stage.
+Construction to taking in charge standard prior to occupation of any dwellings within Development Areas 7 & 8 and to be made available to the public at a time to be agreed with the Local Authority To be agreed with the Local Authority at application stage.
+Lehaunstown Park Open Space Construction to taking in charge standard prior to occupation or commencement of any use associated with Lehaunstown Park House.
+To be agreed with the Local Authority at application stage.
 Green Infrastructure To be included in Planning Applications for development in the Development Area in which they are located and to be made publicly accessible at a time to be agreed with the Local Authority.
 To be agreed with the Local Authority at application stage.